George Gund Foundation Lobby

-The Ohio Theater, built as a 1,300-seat theater for live performances, has served as casino and first-run movie theater until 1964 when fire destroyed the Ohio Theatre lobby and portions of its auditorium.
-The Ohio reopened later that year, but the ornate plaster elements, historic murals and decorative paint scheme were abandoned and replaced with a contemporary design in the 1980s.
+Designed by the architect Thomas Lamb, the Ohio Theatre was originally built as a 1,300-seat theater for live performances in 1921.
+In 1943, the theater reopened as part of the Loew’s Theater chain as a first-run movie theater.
+In 1964, a fire destroyed the Ohio Theatre lobby.
+The theater reopened later that year, but the ornamental plaster elements, historic murals, and decorative paint scheme were abandoned and replaced with a contemporary design.

-EverGreene recreated the Ohio’s Italian Renaissance-style elegance.
-Using archival photographs, drawings and original blueprints, castings from the Lamb-designed State Theatre adjacent to the Ohio, and on-site investigation that uncovered lost ornament beneath the post-historic ceiling, EverGreene’s artists, designers and craftsmen recreated the original lobby.
-The project required careful recreation of plaster ornament that was then polychromed and glazed.
-Although the ceiling would have been recognizable to a patron in the 1920s, it was designed and engineered to be cast thinner thereby accommodating new mechanical and electrical systems and allowing for faster installation.
+EverGreene recreated the Ohio Theatre’s Italian Renaissance-style elegance.
+Using archival photographs, drawings and original blueprints, castings from the Lamb-designed State Theatre (adjacent to the Ohio Theatre), and an on-site investigation, which uncovered lost ornaments beneath the ceiling; EverGreene’s artists, designers, and craftsmen recreated the original lobby.
+The project required careful recreation of plaster ornament that was polychromed and glazed.
+In addition, faux bois finishes of the fluted columns were recreated.
+Although the ceiling would have been recognizable to a patron in the 1920s, it was designed and engineered to be cast thinner in order to accommodate modern mechanical and electrical systems, which also allowed for a quicker installation.

-EverGreene also designed, painted and installed three 30’x14’ murals that depict the Temple of Bacchus, Birth of Venus and Muses of Poetry and Music.
-Other work included marble cleaning and restoration and designing historically-compatible inserts between the balusters of the grand stair rail to insure it met modern safety code requirements.
+Our Team also designed, painted, and installed three 30 x 14’ murals that depict the Temple of Bacchus, Birth of Venus, and Muses of Poetry and Music.
+Other work included marble cleaning and restoration and designing historically-compatible scagliola grand stair to ensure it met modern safety code requirements.

 The Restoration of the Ohio Theater